sonata-project/SonataAdminBundle/docs/reference/dashboard.rst

                             - sonata.page.admin.myitem4

-In this example, you would have two ``admin_list`` blocks on your dashboard, each of them containing just the respectively configured groups.
+In this example, you would have two ``admin_list`` blocks on your dashboard, each of them containing the respectively configured groups.

 .. _`SonataBlock documentation page`:  https://sonata-project.org/bundles/block/master/doc/index.html